aurelian9/GA-Project-1/README.md

 ```

 Future considerations:
-Maybe come back to this after ReactJS, or even also afgter Unit3 and 4.
+Maybe come back to this after ReactJS, or even also after Unit3 and 4.